microsoft/presidio/docs/deployment-samples/docker/index.md

-# Build and release process
+# Using Presidio in Docker

 ## Description